TERM 3 2018

 Welcome to Term 3 2018!
 What an exciting term we’ve got ahead of us!

-The teachers in Grade 4 are Alison Bettanin, Karly Kallinikos, Rachel Lehrner, Sarah Psomotragos and Anna McDonald.
+The teachers in Grade 4 are Rachel Lehrner, Christine Harwood, Jenny Solly, Sarah Psomotragos and Anna McDonald.

-Reading strategies from the CAFE Program are explicitly taught in the classroom and students practise them using texts that are at an appropriate standard of complexity for them.
+Reading strategies from the CAFE Program are explicitly taught in the classroom and students practise them using texts that are at an appropriate level for them.
 We call these books ‘Just Right Books’.
 Each student will also participate in guided reading sessions, working alongside their teacher to consolidate the CAFE strategies, continually improve their reading skills, and work on their personal reading goal.

 Writer’s Workshop sessions focus on developing student ability to write a range of different text types for various purposes.
 In Term 3 we will begin by studying Information Reports and Poetry.
 However, students will also be encouraged to write other text types of personal interest outside of our focus text types.
 These text types are explicitly taught and students will be supported in formulating their writing ideas through the use of a ‘Seed book’.
 Students will be guided through rich learning experiences that will help children learn to expand their use of vocabulary, write interesting and exciting beginnings, construct realistic characters and develop ideas (themes) that are important to them that they will explore in their stories.

 Students will continue to be placed on an individual writing goal and will be conferenced regularly to support their writing development.
 Conferencing and needs-based groups occur most sessions, enabling teachers to identify students’ strengths and weaknesses and ensuring that each child is catered for on an individual basis.

 Both Writer’s Workshop and Big Write sessions provide students with opportunities to apply their developing knowledge of vocabulary, opening words, connectives and punctuation.
 These four components of grammar are taught during daily VCOP sessions.